-Blu-ray DiscTM, Blu-rayTM, BDXLTM, Blu-ray 3DTM and the logos are trademarks of the Blu-ray Disc Association.
+Blu-ray DiscTM, Blu-rayTM and the logos are trademarks of the Blu-ray Disc Association.

 QUALCOMM is a trademark of Qualcomm Incorporated, registered in the United States and other countries.
 ATHEROS is a trademark of Qualcomm Atheros, Inc., registered in the United States and other countries.